Ghost Story (Straub novel)

 Ghost Story is a horror novel by American writer Peter Straub.
-It was published on January 1, 1979, by Coward, McCann and Geoghegan, and adapted as a 1981 horror film, minus the fifth protagonist, Lewis Benedikt.
-It was a watershed in Straub's career, becoming a national bestseller and cementing his reputation.
+It was published on January 1, 1979, by Coward, McCann and Geoghegan.
+The story involves a writer named Donald "Don" Wanderley who goes to the town of Milburn in upstate New York after the death of his uncle.
+He discovers that the death may be linked to a group of old men calling themselves the Chowder Society, and the ghost stories told in its inner circle.
+The novel was a watershed in Straub's career, becoming a national bestseller and cementing his reputation.

+Ghost Story was adapted as a 1981 horror film, directed by John Irvin, minus the fifth protagonist, Lewis Benedikt.